OPT: What Nursing Students REALLY Need To Know

 You can apply for OPT no sooner than 90 days before graduation, and as late as 60 days following graduation.
 However, be aware of how strict this time period is.
 For example, US Citizenship and Immigration Services (USCIS) must receive your OPT application before the 60 day period is over.
 In turn, don’t mail your application to USCIS more than 90 days before graduation as it will be rejected, and the fee is not returned.

 If you want to start working straight after you graduate, you should apply for OPT sometime during the 90 days before graduation.
-This is because it can take up to three months for OPT to be approved and, in some cases, even longer.
+This is because it can take up to 3 months for OPT to be approved and, in some cases, even longer.
 So, applying late may result in the loss of OPT time and, therefore, the full range of employment opportunities available to you post-graduation.
 Be sure to keep in constant contact with your DSO or International Advisor through this whole process as their involvement and support is key!

 Have Your Documents Ready